Exact expressions for the unresolved stress in a finite-volume based large-eddy simulation: Experiment: DNS-aided LES-FVM for 3D turbulence

+Since both $u = \pi u$ and $v^h = \pi^h v^h$ are divergence-free on their respective grids, and \cref{th:projection-commutation} can be used to commute projection and divergence, we can use the ``semi-explicit'' form of the scheme:

+which consists of doing an explicit forward-Euler step with the unprojected stresses before reprojecting the velocity field back onto the space of divergence-free fields.

-Since turbulent flows are chaotic, we run the simulation for a short duration of $0.1$ time units, corresponding to one fifth of the initial large-eddy turnover time $t_\text{int}$.
-If we run for longer, the LES and DNS solutions will decorrelate and the DNS-aided closure term will be of little use (except for the new exact closure models).
+Since turbulent flows are chaotic, we run the simulation for a short duration of $0.1$ time units.
+If we run for longer, the LES and DNS solutions will decorrelate and the DNS-aided closure term will be of little use (unless $\xi^\text{model}$ is the new correct RST expression).